thatrandomguy43/uspl/working-doc.md

 for loops are not decided yet, what do i actually want? c++ for loops are just while loops with a fancy hat, and foreach/iterator loops are hard to understand

-literals

-bool has
-true
-false

-int64 has
-any number without a decimal point

-float64 has
-any number with a decimal point

-char has
-single quoted char literals
-c style string literals

 i want to avoid type inference, because it makes my job harder and creates WTFs like c++ overload resolution

 i should then not have to worry about literal typing, because you can't deduce a type from them

-types the when combine

 classes should be there, though with only interface inheritance c++ const methods are cool